 Dear the boy living in the seventh house,

 I’ve been observing you.
 I drink in your silhouette through the sheer, peach coloured curtains that protect you like pillars of citrine.
 On Saturday mornings when those curtains are pulled aside, I see you reading the poetry books you hide every time your friends come over.
-On Sunday mornings I can hear you humming classical tunes to yourself as you munch on beignets.
+On Sunday mornings I can hear you singing heart throbbing tunes to yourself as you munch on beignets.
 On Monday mornings I see you rushing across different parts of your room, almost like a bee flying from flower to flower.
 I see you near the window.
 I sense your hesitation as your hand hovers close to the curtains before you pull them aside.
 Your eyes meet mine.

 In that second, I see the repudiation shine in your eyes like light bouncing off of a shattered mirror.
 I see the regret confused with nostalgia like night air laced with the scent of sweat and soda.
 I see you wear your ignorance like armour.

 Strip away your defences.
 Rip away your curtains and look at me every morning like I look at you.
 How will you get over the pain when you can’t look it in the eye?